 Anxiety, panic attacks, obsessive-compulsive disorder, and post-traumatic stress disorder (PTSD) are some of the more serious emotional manifestations of stress.
 They are often a result of an event that the individual was unable to deal with at the time.¹

 If stress is not dealt with properly and diffused, health will further decline, causing more serious illness.
 I know this is much easier said than done, but well worth the effort.

-Before we dig into the holistic living habits for overcoming stress, please download the 17 Self Care Habits of Naturally Healthy Women.
-It will be helpful as you navigate a healthier lifestyle and get the stress off your back.
-It’s Free!
+Before we get into the holistic living habits for overcoming stress, download the 17 Self Care Habits of Naturally Healthy Women to help you navigate a healthier lifestyle and get the stress monkey off your back.
+It’s free!